9 Clouds Automotive Marketing Blog

 2. Goal: “Gain #### new blog visits from Twitter in one year”

-For another, less-established dealership, we set a goal to double the amount of referral visits to the blog where they wrote about a variety of topics ranging from new models to their staff's favorite fall road trips.
+For another, less-established dealership, we set a goal to double the number of referral visits to the blog where they wrote about a variety of topics ranging from new models to their staff's favorite fall road trips.
 In this case, the blog serves as a sort of filtering tool, because we can track which posts pass the most traffic to VDPs and landing pages, where we convert Tweeters into leads.

 3. Goal: “Refer ### people to the service page in one year”